Higher and foundation tiers

 in discrete well defined orbits at set distances from the nucleus.
 This is

-similar to the solar system model but different in one crucial way.
-The
+similar to the solar system model but different in one crucial way, the

 electrons are only allowed to orbit the